-Explore major political, cultural, social and economic shifts in American society in the Master of Arts in History program with a concentration in American History at Southern New Hampshire University.
+Explore major political, cultural, social and economic shifts in American society in the Master of Arts in History with a concentration in American History program at Southern New Hampshire University.
 By learning how to apply the historian's tools to your own interests, you'll exit the program a true American history scholar.

 With an online master's in American history, you can pursue careers in research, writing, teaching, government or publishing.
 The knowledge and skills developed by studying American history will give you an edge in a wide range of professions.

 The online master’s in American history program will deepen your knowledge of the process of "making" history through analyzing historical scholarship, crafting written communications and defending the relevance of the past as it pertains to making informed decisions about the future.
 You'll emerge not only with up-to-date knowledge, but also with the research, writing and critical-thinking skills to work in a variety of fields where today’s real world meets meaningful interpretations of the past.

 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of enrolling in SNHU’s online graduate history programs include: